Scottish-Tech-Army/Volunteer-app/APP_DEVELOPMENT.md

 # App development

 This file contains some tips and guidelines on building our front-end React Native app.
+Please add to it!

 - [Overview of directories](#overview-of-directories)
 - [Working with Figma](#working-with-figma)